 Promoting Good Attendance

-Heswall Primary School has a legal and moral duty to promote good attendance for our children.
+Heswall Primary School has a legal and moral duty to promote regular attendance for our children.

 We understand that children get ill and we hope that we can support you with this.
 Please let us know if a child will be absent before school starts so that we know where the child is when we are taking the register and therefore removing a possible safeguarding concern.
 We may also contact parents if we have not been informed.